In my usual late fashion, today I’m wrapping up my reading year!

 These were all books that I expected to enjoy and didn’t.
 I thought I’d love Unravel the Dusk since I enjoyed the first book so much, and Akemi Dawn Bowman is an author I love a lot!

 These were books that I did like, but not as much as I was expecting to!
 The Midnight Lie honestly just… felt so meh to me and didn’t at all live up to the hype I’d seen for it, while Lucky Caller didn’t have the classic Emma Mills vibes that I love in her books.
-And while This Is How You Lose the Time War has some of the most beautiful prose that I’ve read, I was unfortunately just too stupid to understand what the hell was going on!!
+And while This Is How You Lose the Time War has some of the most beautiful prose that I’ve read, I was unfortunately just too stupid to understand what was going on!!